-Lampton Recycle 360 was established with the aim of providing a cost-effective and efficient, high-quality recycling and waste collection services for its customers and commenced operations on October 2016.
-Recycle 360 aims to deliver these services in a way that helps reduce the carbon impact, through investment in a modern, fuel-efficient fleet.

-Lampton Property 360 is made up of the development and investment arms.
-The company was established with the aim of redeveloping LBH Hounslow land through residential and mixed use projects.
-The overall aim being the delivery of 1500 new build homes.
-The investment arms aim is to acquire up to 175 properties for use in a property purchase scheme, all with rents set at 90% of market rents.
-This will enable the LBH housing team to discharge some of their housing obligations through permanent, good quality housing

-Lampton GreenSpace 360 officially commenced business on 1 March 2018.
+- Lampton Recycle 360 was established with the aim of providing a cost-effective and efficient, high-quality recycling and waste collection services for its customers. - Lampton Property 360 is made up of the development and investment arms.
+The development element was established with the aim of re-developing LBH Hounslow land through residential and mixed use projects, while the investment vehicle is focused on acquiring and letting residential property. - Lampton GreenSpace 360 officially commenced business on 1 March 2018.
 Its main objectives will be to provide LB Hounslow with a cost-effective and efficient parks and open space maintenance service.

+Lampton FM 360 - operates outside the Lampton 360 group providing services to the councils housing estates.

-The expectation is that in future years the Lampton group will generate distributable profits and these will paid as dividends to LB of Hounslow.
+The expectation is that in future years the Lampton group will generate distributable profits and these will be paid as dividends to LB of Hounslow.
 The profits will come from the provision of services to external organisations or individuals.
+The Statement of Accounts provides further detail on the subsidiaries within the Group accounts for 2018/19.